 Closing General Session: Sunday, November 21

-Amanda Gorman is the youngest inaugural poet in U.S. history.
-She is a committed advocate for the environment, racial equality, and gender justice.
+Amanda Gorman is a poet, activist, and bestselling author.
 Amanda’s activism and poetry have been featured on the Today Show, PBS Kids, and CBS This Morning, and in the New York Times, Vogue, and Essence.
-After graduating cum laude from Harvard University, she now lives in her hometown of Los Angeles.
-In 2017, Amanda Gorman was appointed the first-ever National Youth Poet Laureate by Urban Word – a program that supports Youth Poets Laureate in more than 60 cities, regions and states nationally.
-Gorman’s performance of her poem “The Hill We Climb” at the 2021 Presidential Inauguration received critical acclaim and international attention.
-The special edition of her inaugural poem, “The Hill We Climb,” was published in March 2021 and debuted at #1 on the New York Times, USA Today and Wall Street Journal bestsellers lists.
-Amanda appeared on the cover of TIME magazine in February 2021 and was the first poet to grace the cover of Vogue in their May 2021 issue.
-She was Porter Magazine's July 2021 cover star and received The Artist Impact Award at the 2021 Backstage at the Geffen Awards.
-Her debut picture book, Change Sings, will be published in September 2021, and her poetry collection, Call Us What We Carry, will release in December 2021.
-Please visit theamandagorman.com.
+In 2017, Amanda Gorman was appointed the first-ever National Youth Poet Laureate by Urban Word—a program that supports Youth Poets Laureate in more than 60 cities, regions, and states nationally.
+Gorman’s performance of her poem "The Hill We Climb" at the 2021 Presidential Inauguration received critical acclaim and international attention.
+The special edition of her inaugural poem, "The Hill We Climb," was published in March 2021 and debuted at #1 on the New York Times, USA Today, and Wall Street Journal bestsellers lists.
+Her debut picture book, Change Sings, published in September 2021 and debuted at #1 on the New York Times bestseller list, and her poetry collection, Call Us What We Carry, will release in December 2021.

 Alfredo Celedón Luján

 Sunday, November 21 | 12:00–2:00 p.m.
 ET